 The report cites consumer confidence in the economy as an influencer in the increased spending.
 In fact, 27% of respondents said the economy will have no effect on their plans this year, the highest level in the survey’s history.
 Nearly half of families (43%) shop sales, while 32% compare prices online.

 Whatever your saving strategy, it’s a good idea to set a budget for your back-to-school shopping so you can avoid overspending.
 New supplies aren’t worth having credit card debt, especially if you can wait for a sale or put off buying them until you have enough cash on hand.
-You can monitor how your spending is affecting your credit by viewing two of your credit scores for free, updated each month, on Credit.com.
+You can monitor how your spending is affecting your credit by viewing two of your credit scores for free, updated every 14 days, on Credit.com.